For directions on using BetterBNC, click here.

 For example, last year’s winner Charles Kratovil of New Brunswick Today exposed irregularities in the New Brunswick water utility that showed that people could not rely on testing of the quality of its water.
-Other past winners include: Katherine Milsop of the Community News of Fairlawn, who wrote articles documenting a Saddle Brook family’s efforts to get help for their seriously epileptic son, sparking state and local action on his behalf; the late Bill George of the Perth Amboy Beacon, who helped force the construction of a new elementary school in Perth Amboy by relentlessly focusing news coverage on children who were being educated in temporary trailers: and Chris Sagona and Michael Bocchieri of Pascack Valley Community Life, who used their newspaper’s res
+Other past winners include: Katherine Milsop of the Community News of Fairlawn, who wrote articles documenting a Saddle Brook family’s efforts to get help for their seriously epileptic son, sparking state and local action on his behalf and the late Bill George of the Perth Amboy Beacon, who helped force the construction of a new elementary school in Perth Amboy by relentlessly focusing news coverage on children who were being educated in temporary trailers.

 Because the Awbrey requires detailed documentation, the deadline for this award is always a week after the regular contest deadline.
 In addition to submitting a body of work, be it traditionally reported stories or a combination of stories, columns and editorials (in any medium), entrants must also provide a letter and other supplementary materials that demonstrate how that coverage helped improve the quality of public life in the community.
 That could include, for example, documentation about how coverage of an issue helped facilitate public dialogue or encourage citizen involvement.

 Any corrections, clarifications or retractions made after initial publishing or broadcast must also be submitted as part of the entry.
 Also, copies of any written challenges to the report’s accuracy sent to the entrant or the news organization by or on behalf of those mentioned — including but not limited to letters, e-mails or legal papers — must be included with the entry.
 Any responses by the news organization should also be included.